BA (Hons) Illustration

 Key course features

-- You will be part of a vibrant and creative community of commercial artists including children’s book artists, illustrators, animators, game artists and designers.
+- You will be part of a vibrant and creative community of commercial artists including illustrators, animators and graphics designers.

 - You will be taught by a teaching team with a broad range of experience working professionally in the illustration and creative industries.